 The Movember Foundation works to reduce the incidence of mental illness, suicide, prostate cancer and testicular cancer the world over.
 Each year, Mo Bros and Mo Sistas grow a moustache for the month of November in order to raise awareness of these issues and collect donations to fund their treatment.
 To sponsor TIR writer Brooke Morriswood, click HERE – huge thanks in advance!

-Links to parts 1 and 2 of this series:
+Links to parts I, II, IV and V of this series:

-Great scientists, great moustaches, Part 1 – click HERE.
+Great scientists, great moustaches, Part I – click HERE.

-Great scientists, great moustaches, Part 2 – click HERE.
+Great scientists, great moustaches, Part II – click HERE.